CiviCooP/no.maf.avtalebanking/README.md

 # no.maf.avtalebanking

 Customisations to CiviBanking to store Avtale Giro information.
-That information consist of maximum amount and whether the donor wants to receive notification.
+The avtale giro information consist of the following:

+- Maximum amount
+- Send notification

-The extension will add a new Tab on the contact summary that tab will show the bank account number and the AvtaleGiro information with functionality to add.
+The extension will add a new tab on the contact summary.
+That tab will show the bank account number and the Avtale Giro information with functionality to update that information.

 ## Explanation of design choices